 - Receive your card

-However, you'll want to compare the options and cards' details before applying.
+Compare the options and cards' details before applying.
 Some secured credit cards are loaded with fees, have a low maximum credit line, and few benefits.
 Best to avoid those options, as there are secured cards that don't have an annual fee and offer much more reasonable features and fees.
 A few secured credit cards are even part of rewards programs, such as a cash-back program that allows you to earn cash back when you use your card for purchases.

 You can apply for a secured credit card online or at a bank or credit union branch.
 Although it's easier to get approved for a secured than an unsecured card, approval isn't guaranteed.